cars-lab-repo/Chaos/README.md

 1. Use the file `fx_v_TxRx_n7_imprv_final.slx` to run the simulation using Xilinx System Generator. make use you have already integrated XSG with Matlab (refer this [tutorial](https://docs.xilinx.com/r/en-US/ug897-vivado-sysgen-user/Installation). </br>
 2. This will create a Library for hardware co-simulation.
 3. Connect the FPGA Board with the System and run the file `fx_v_n7_working.slx`.
 This will simulate the Tx and Rx with the FPGA board (hardware co-simulation).
-4. validate the input and output signals.
+4. Validate the input and output signals.

 # Citation
 ```